June 2026

 When is helmet therapy considered?

-In some cases where the measured severity of brachycephaly is higher than 100%, a helmet can be very helpful.
-This is especially true if the baby shows no signs of rolling over, starting onto the side.
+In some cases where the measured severity of brachycephaly is higher than a CI of 100, a helmet can be very helpful.
+This is especially true if the baby shows no signs of rolling over or moving onto their side.
 It is best to start helmet therapy before the age of 6 months, as this is when it is most effective.
+But remember: helmets are the exception, not the rule.
+In the Netherlands, where head shape is measured early and treated promptly by paediatric physiotherapists, helmets are hardly ever needed anymore.

 Can moderate brachycephaly fix itself?

-Moderate cases can fully correct when the baby starts moving early with variation.
+Moderate cases can fully correct when the baby starts moving early and with variation.
+Repositioning exercises strongly improve the odds.

 At what age is treatment most effective?